Neptune Blog

 That’s what they do at Hypefactors, a media intelligence company:

-Okay, back to “how to do it” part.
-You can use charts view (like you could see on the examples I provided earlier).
+You can use the charts view (like you could see in the examples I provided earlier).
 But you can also do it in a side-by-side table format.
 Here’s what it looks like:

-Side-by-side table comparison of multiple experiments in the neptune.ai app
+Side-by-side comparison of multiple experiments in terms of major classification metrics.

 In general, whatever metadata you log to Neptune, you’ll most likely be able to compare it.
-Apart from metrics and paramaters comparisons, that you could see in this article, it’s also the case with images or datasets artifacts.
+Apart from metrics and parameter comparisons, which you could see in this article, the same applies to logged images or dataset artifacts.

 Here’s an overview of comparison options in the Neptune docs.